Tshimangadzo3v5/The-Genesis/docs_II/README.md

 - To **showcase our initiative** and the deeper research we did in preparation and throughout development
 - To **demonstrate transparency** in our individual roles and contributions
-- To **provide a behind-the-scenes look** at the reasoning and work that guided the final system
+- To **provide a behind-the-scenes look** at the reasoning and work that guided the final system -An extra file for team members to chek, review and give feedback to the work done .